PdoyleC/rock-paper-scissors/README.md

 - Create a login, so that there is only 1 person per username.

 ## Colour
-- Colour for the win result and lose result text was selected, as it is more initially noticeable to see a Green colour for a win and a Red colour for a lose.
+- Colour for the win result and lose result text was selected, as it is more initially noticeable to see a Green colour for a win and a Red colour for a loss.
 - A draw result was left as white.

     ![Font Colour](documentation/colours.png)